-Sylvia Rivera was a transgender woman who fought for the rights of LGBTQ+ people in the late 20th century.
+Sylvia Rivera was a transgender woman who fought for the rights of LGBTQ+ people in the late twentieth-century.
 In 1969, she became one of the leading voices of the Stonewall Riots, a series of protests in response to anti-LGBTQ violence.

 Rivera went on to co-found STAR, an organization which supported homeless transgender youth, and the Gay Liberation Front.
 She continued this work until her death in 2002 from liver cancer.

 “We have to be visible,” Rivera said.
 “We should not be ashamed of who we are.”

 7. Roberto Clemente